shenhuiying2017/azure-docs.es-es/articles/iot-suite/iot-suite-connecting-devices-node.md

 <properties
-   pageTitle="Conectar un dispositivo mediante Node.js | Microsoft Azure"
+   pageTitle="Connect a device using Node.js | Microsoft Azure"
-   description="Se describe cómo conectar un dispositivo a la solución de supervisión remota preconfigurada del Conjunto de IoT de Azure mediante una aplicación creada en Node.js." services="" suite="iot-suite" documentationCenter="na"
+   description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in Node.js." services="" suite="iot-suite" documentationCenter="na"